Kayli/logspub/corporation.md

   - provincial registration does not require federal
   - federal requires at least one provincial registration

+- as a shareholder of your corporation, you have limited liability.
+This means that you and the other shareholders are not responsible for the corporation's debts

 ## online services

 - federal corporations canada https://www.ic.gc.ca/eic/site/cd-dgc.nsf/eng/home
 - bc corporations https://www.corporateonline.gov.bc.ca/

+## paying yourself

 ## maintanance [^1]